hashicorp/terraform-provider-azurerm/website/docs/r/media_transform.html.markdown

 * `video` - (Optional) A `video` block as defined below.

 -> **NOTE:** Each overlay can only have one type: `audio` or `video`.
 If you need to apply different type you must create one overlay for each one.

 ---

+A `png` block supports the following:

+* `filename_pattern` - (Required) The file naming pattern used for the creation of output files.
+The following macros are supported in the file name: `{Basename}` - An expansion macro that will use the name of the input video file.
+If the base name(the file suffix is not included) of the input video file is less than 32 characters long, the base name of input video files will be used.
+If the length of base name of the input video file exceeds 32 characters, the base name is truncated to the first 32 characters in total length. `{Extension}` - The appropriate extension for this format. `{Label}` - The label assigned to the codec/layer. `{Index}` - A unique index for thumbnails.
+Only applicable to thumbnails. `{AudioStream}` - string "Audio" plus audio stream number(start from 1). `{Bitrate}` - The audio/video bitrate in kbps.
+Not applicable to thumbnails. `{Codec}` - The type of the audio/video codec. `{Resolution}` - The video resolution.
+Any unsubstituted macros will be collapsed and removed from the filename.

+---

+A `png_image` block supports the following:

+* `start` - (Required) The position in the input video from where to start generating thumbnails.
+The value can be in ISO 8601 format (For example, `PT05S` to start at 5 seconds), or a frame count (For example, `10` to start at the 10th frame), or a relative value to stream duration (For example, `10%` to start at 10% of stream duration).
+Also supports a macro `{Best}`, which tells the encoder to select the best thumbnail from the first few seconds of the video and will only produce one thumbnail, no matter what other settings are for `step` and `range`.

+* `key_frame_interval` - (Optional) The distance between two key frames.
+The value should be non-zero in the range `0.5` to `20` seconds, specified in ISO 8601 format.
+The default is `2` seconds (`PT2S`).
+Note that this setting is ignored if `sync_mode` is set to `Passthrough`, where the KeyFrameInterval value will follow the input source setting.

+* `label` - (Optional) Specifies the label for the codec.
+The label can be used to control muxing behavior.

+* `layer` - (Optional) One or more `layer` blocks as defined below.

+* `range` - (Optional) The position relative to transform preset start time in the input video at which to stop generating thumbnails.
+The value can be in ISO 8601 format (For example, `PT5M30S` to stop at `5` minutes and `30` seconds from start time), or a frame count (For example, `300` to stop at the 300th frame from the frame at start time.
+If this value is `1`, it means only producing one thumbnail at start time), or a relative value to the stream duration (For example, `50%` to stop at half of stream duration from start time).
+The default value is `100%`, which means to stop at the end of the stream.

+* `step` - (Optional) The intervals at which thumbnails are generated.
+The value can be in ISO 8601 format (For example, `PT05S` for one image every 5 seconds), or a frame count (For example, `30` for one image every 30 frames), or a relative value to stream duration (For example, `10%` for one image every 10% of stream duration).
+Note: Step value will affect the first generated thumbnail, which may not be exactly the one specified at transform preset start time.
+This is due to the encoder, which tries to select the best thumbnail between start time and Step position from start time as the first output.
+As the default value is `10%`, it means if stream has long duration, the first generated thumbnail might be far away from the one specified at start time.
+Try to select reasonable value for Step if the first thumbnail is expected close to start time, or set Range value at `1` if only one thumbnail is needed at start time.

+* `stretch_mode` - (Optional) The resizing mode, which indicates how the input video will be resized to fit the desired output resolution(s).
+Possible values are `AutoFit`, `AutoSize` or `None`.
+Default to `AutoSize`.

+* `sync_mode` - (Optional) Specifies the synchronization mode for the video.
+Possible values are `Auto`, `Cfr`, `Passthrough` or `Vfr`.
+Default to `Auto`.

+---